Skip to main content

 6. Magazines, journals, and other continuing resources that have been published within the last 3-5 years are accepted.
 These materials contribute to keeping the library’s collection up-to-date and relevant.

-7. Non-Print Materials– including but not limited to maps, globes, photographs, DVDs, CD-ROMs, and audiobooks,e-books and e-resources.
+7. Non-Print Materials – including but not limited to maps, globes, photographs, DVDs, CD-ROMs, audiobooks, e-books, and e-resources.
 These materials provide additional avenues for learning, entertainment, and exploration for our library users.

 B. Types of Materials/Publications not to be accepted